 Mmmm, almond butter.
 Delicious, nutty and and excellent alternative to peanut butter in flavor and versatility.
-High vitamin E and magnesium, almond butter is a great choice whether you make your own or buy it from the store (consider this brand which is raw, soaked and dried for better digestibility).
+High vitamin E and magnesium, almond butter is a great choice whether you make your own or buy it from the store.

 So how many ways can you enjoy almond butter?
 You can substitute it in nearly any recipe or dish that calls for peanut butter.
 Here are a few ideas.